 *Subject to credit approval.
 Minimum monthly payments required.
 See carecredit.com for details.

 There are different monthly payments to fit your budget. -- No interest if paid in full within the promotional period. -- Care Credit can be used to help pay for other medical services; Dental, Veterinary, Cosmetic, Vision, and etc.

 Most insurances provide benefits for hearing tests and hearing loss diagnostics.
 Most insurances also provide hearing aid benefits.

-Hearing insurance, while only offered to about 15 percent of the workforce, can substantially defray the cost of hearing aides.
+Hearing insurance, while only offered to about 15 percent of the workforce, can substantially defray the cost of hearing aids.
 If SWENT Audiology is a preferred provider with your insurance company, we will directly bill your insurance for payment.
 Your employer may also offer an FSA or HSA (flexible spending account or health spending account) that takes money from your paycheck pre-tax and sets it aside for future medical expenses.
-THis may allow you to pay for your hearing aides with pre-tax dollars.
+This may allow you to pay for your hearing aids with pre-tax dollars.
 If you've already used your FSA funds for the year, please consider what your hearing needs will be next year when you sit down with your company's benefits coordinator and decide how much of your paycheck you'd like to reserve tax-free.

 Will medicare pay for my hearing care needs?